DmitriyLesnoy/Future_Engineers_Lime/README.md

 e) Then the download of the installation file will start.

 f) When the download is finished open the installation file and finish installing the program.

+5)Need to download RobotAPI.py , autostart.py , INGENEERS.py  files to Raspberry Pi
+Detailed installation instructions at this link https://raspberrypi-ru.com/%D0%BF%D0%B5%D1%80%D0%B5%D0%B4%D0%B0%D1%87%D0%B0-%D1%84%D0%B0%D0%B9%D0%BB%D0%BE%D0%B2-%D0%BC%D0%B0%D0%BB%D0%B8%D0%BD%D0%B0-ssh/

+It is also necessary to upload files main.py, module.py to PyBoard.
+To do this, you need to connect PyBoard to your computer using a Micro-USB cable.
+Then move your main.py and module.py files to the microcontroller

   Starting the robot: